-1. Pursuant to Art.
+- 1. Pursuant to Art.
 2 para.
 147 of L. 286/2006 and Art.
-14 of L. 240/2010, the Teaching Council may validate, for a total number of credits not superior to 12, individually-certified professional skills and knowledge, pursuant to existing applicable regulations, as well as other skills and knowledge acquired during post-secondary school training whose planning involved the participation of a university.

-- The Teaching Council may also validate, for a total number of credits not superior to 6 (of the 12 mentioned above), the awarding of an Olympic or Paralympic medal or World, European or National title in a discipline recognised by the Italian National Olympic Committee or by the Italian Paralympic Committee (pursuant to L. 240/2010, Art.
-14). - 2.
-The validation of acquired credits is deliberated by the Teaching Council on a case-by-case basis, based on an investigation conducted by one or more teaching staff delegated by the Council.
+14 of L. 240/2010, the Committee appointed by the Board may validate, for a total number of credits not superior to 12, individually-certified professional skills and knowledge, pursuant to existing applicable regulations, as well as other skills and knowledge acquired during post-secondary school training whose planning involved the participation of a university. - The Committee appointed by the Board may also validate, for a total number of credits not superior to 6 (of the 12 mentioned above), the awarding of an Olympic or Paralympic medal or World, European or National title in a discipline recognised by the Italian National Olympic Committee or by the Italian Paralympic Committee (pursuant to L. 240/2010, Art.
+14).
+Student participating in the Dual Career programme may apply for a maximum to 6 credits to be validated as part of the aforementioned credits in compliance with the directives from the Academic Senate. - 2.
+The validation of acquired credits is deliberated by the Committee appointed by the Board on a case-by-case basis.
 The type of activity (TAF) to which credits to be recognised are attributed is established based on disciplinary-related criteria.
 In any event, their number is always within the legal limits, where relevant.
-These take into account the contribution of the activity to be validated in the attainment of the Course of Study's educational objectives, its specific content, and any eventual obsolescence, as well as the time commitment required.
-To this end, recognition of knowledge and skills must be supported by official documentation except for the elements referred to above; the teaching staff delegated to the investigation by the Teaching Council may implement further verifications if deemed opportune. - 3.
-If, following the validation of acquired credits, the student selects an individual study plan, this must be approved by the Teaching Council, in accordance with the conditions established in art.
+These take into account the contribution of the activity to be validated in the attainment of the Course of Study's educational objectives,

+- its specific content, and any eventual obsolescence, as well as the time commitment required.
+To this end, recognition of knowledge and skills must be supported by official documentation except for the elements referred to above; the Committee appointed by the Board may implement further verifications if deemed opportune. - 3.
+If, following the validation of acquired credits, the student selects an individual study plan, this must be approved by the Committee appointed by the Board, in accordance with the conditions established in art.
 8.